Workers Compensation Attorneys

 Your injury or illness may make compiling the paperwork for a workers’ compensation claim difficult.
 The process can be complicated and workers’ compensation laws are constantly changing.
 While some employees represent themselves in these claims, you have the right to have a workers’ compensation lawyer help you.
 Only a workers’ compensation attorney will know how to advise you during your claim and protect your valuable legal rights.

 When you file a workers’ compensation claim, you are filing a claim against your employer’s insurance company.
 While some injuries from workplace accidents may be simple to prove, that may not be the case with others, especially cases of occupational disease such as cancer.
 The insurance company may deny the workers’ compensation claim even though you are out of work and need the money desperately to support your family.
 You have the right to appeal the insurance company’s denial to the Workers’ Compensation Board.
 The insurance company has its own attorneys.
 Therefore, you should have a workers’ comp attorney on your side.

 New York Workers’ Compensation Information Center

 Feel free to review the following topics to learn more about workers’ comp in New York:

 Concrete and cement are potentially dangerous materials to work with.
 They are used in a number of applications across the country.
 Eye or skin contact with wet cement or concrete can lead to severe burns and irritation, and inhalation of dry concrete or cement dust can cause serious respiratory disorders such as silicosis and even lung cancer.
-Our workers' compensation law firm handles workplace injury claims related to concrete burns and other injuries and even has a secure database to track workers’ exposure and injuries in order to help with future litigation.
+Our workers' compensation law firm handles work injury claims related to concrete burns and other injuries and even has a secure database to track workers’ exposure and injuries in order to help with future litigation.